Big Big Train: 1993–2003

-In January 1993 the band released their second demo album, The Infant Hercules, and then followed up six months later with their debut full-length album, Goodbye to the Age of Steam.
-The album was recorded over the course of two weeks in July 1993.
+In January 1993 the band released their second demo album, The Infant Hercules.
+The name is likely a reference to the quote by William Gladstone—"This remarkable place, the youngest child of England's enterprise, is an infant, but if an infant, an infant Hercules"—the words used to describe the English town Middlesbrough.
+The song "Kingmaker" was the first track the band played at their first concert.
+The demo was followed up six months later with their debut full-length album, Goodbye to the Age of Steam.
+The full-length album was recorded over the course of two weeks in July 1993.
 Not long after the recording sessions were completed, the band were signed to the progressive rock label Giant Electric Pea.

 The response to the album was very positive, culminating in a licensing deal in Japan where the CD was re-released in 1995, with a bonus track.
 In the meantime, Ian Cooper had left the band (for family reasons) and due to this the band ceased touring and started looking for his replacement.
 In the meantime, they started work on their next album, with Spawton filling the role of keyboard player.
 Eventually, Tony Müller was recruited as keyboard player in early 1995 during the recording of the new album.

 Some of the new songs were debuted live at The Astoria, London, the only live show the band performed during this period.
 English Boy Wonders was finally released in autumn 1997, although to a much less positive reaction than Age of Steam.
 At this stage, after a less than pleasurable recording experience, a poorly received second album, and with a record label which had stopped returning calls, it appeared that the band had run its course.

 Steve Hughes left the band in September 1998 and went on to join The Enid.
 He was replaced, briefly, by Pete Hibbit.
 After a few more live performances, the band's momentum was all but spent and Spawton and Poole retreated back to their studio to work on the next album.
 Events had turned full circle; Poole and Spawton, with no particular goal in mind and without a band line-up, slowly began work on some demos, more out of habit than anything else.

 As the demos took shape, Gregory and Andy called in the other band members as and when they were required.
 In February 2002, after three years of irregular writing and recording, Bard was released.
 Bard received some excellent reviews.
 The line-up of the band during the recording of Bard consisted of Spawton, Poole, Read, Müller, the returning Cooper, and drummer Phil Hogg.
 Around the time of the album's release, The Enid became inactive, and Steve Hughes returned to Big Big Train to replace the departing Hogg.